 No Estate Plan Is The Same: Part 1 – Families

 For all of our existence, one common misconception among the general public was that estate planning was only for rich people and “Trust Fund Babies”.
-However, this notion could not be farther away from the truth, especially when considering the recent changes we have seen in family dynamics and financial opportunities.
+However, this notion could not be further away from the truth, especially when considering the recent changes we have seen in family dynamics and financial opportunities.

 Families have historically been composed of one male parent, one female parent, and one child (or children).
 While traditional families are still very much in existence, there are now compositions of family structures of virtually every imaginable scenario.
 This includes families with children raised by single mothers or single fathers, cohabiting couples with or without children, and people who neither have children nor cohabiting partners.
 By no means is this an exhaustive list.
 Therefore, the internal makeup of virtually every household is unique, which in turn requires carefully crafted planning techniques to be implemented for each individual family.